CiscoDevNet/NSO-Playground-System-Install/README.md

 See [this guide](https://developer.cisco.com/docs/nso/#!getting-and-installing-nso/local-vs-system-installation) to learn the difference between System and Local install.

-The rest of this guide focus on the System Install option.
+The rest of this guide focuses on the System Install option.

 ## Explore